rev3r/GitConfig/README.md

 # Usage warning

-Code assumes that you have `develop` branch, and all commits are made on dedicated feature branches.
+Code assumes that your base branch is `develop` (which can be altered in the `parent` alias), and all commits are made on dedicated feature branches.